ken107/push-model/README.md

 ```

 ##### PUB
-Server sends a PUB message to notify clients of changes to the Model.
-The message shall contain a _patches_ property, which holds an array of JSON Patches (RFC 6902) describing a series of changes that were made to the Model object.
+Server sends a PUB message to notify clients of changes to the model.
+The message shall contain a _patches_ property, which holds an array of JSON Patches (RFC 6902) describing a series of changes that were made to the model object.
 ```
 {
     cmd: "SUB",